 To get the results you desire in life, there are necessary tools required to deliver the end solution.
 So when it comes to deciding which screen to adopt for your new commercial digital menu board, there are so many options available, choosing the right one can get confusing.

 Here is a quick buyers guide to help you decide on the most appropriate menu screen:

 1.Please do not buy a TV.
-Price is probably the only immediate advantage at the point of purchase but will cost you a great deal more in the short-term.
+The price is probably the only immediate advantage at the point of purchase but will cost you a great deal more in the short-term.
 Remember, a TV is a domestic appliance and not warrantied or manufactured for a commercial environment.
 A TV has a digital tuner built-in to accept broadcasted information.
 Therefore, you will have to pay a TV license fee, just as you do with the TV in your home.
 Regardless of the fact you are using the TV to show images, video and text - it is still a TV and not built for constant use especially in a commercial environment.

 2.Depending on the number of digital menu screens you decide to purchase, make sure they are all the same size and brand.
 It does not matter whether they are installed vertically (Portrait) or landscape (Horizontal) make sure it is either one or the other.
 Like anything, creating the right impression is paramount to your company’s success.